Field of work

 - Wildlife management; human-wildlife conflicts such as herbivory and collisions

-You'll find my publications and projects at Research Gate
+You'll find my publications at the bottom of this page or at Research Gate

 Courses taught